Zong-Zehao/FED-Assignment-2/README.md

     -improved css
 ## Testing
 1. Playlists
-i.
-Choose any gamemode and go to the playlists page ii.
-Try each of the playlists by selecting them and seeing if they work iii.
-Repeat for every gamemode and every playlist
+    1. Choose any gamemode and go to the playlists page
+    2. Try each of the playlists by selecting them and seeing if they work
+    3. Repeat for every gamemode and every playlist
 2. Point System
+    1. Start a game in any gamemode
+    2. Click Start
-i.
-Start a game in any gamemode ii.
-Click Start iii.
-Check if the point counter and timer start decreasing(by 1 per second) iv.
-Let the timer run out
+    3. Check if the point counter and timer start decreasing(by 1 per second)
+    4. Let the timer run out
-v.
-Get the answers wrong and run out of points vi.
-Get the answers right and reach 200 points vii. for the iv,v and vi, ensure the correct messages are displayed for each case
+    5. Get the answers wrong and run out of points
+    6. Get the answers right and reach 200 points
+    7. for the iv,v and vi, ensure the correct messages are displayed for each case
 3. Game Mechanics and Relevant Buttons
-i.
-Start a game
+    1. Start a game
-ii.
-Ensure that the Start button is functioning iii.
-Ensure that all 3 option buttons per song are clickable iv.
-Ensure that the skip button is fucntioning
+    2. Ensure that the Start button is functioning
+    3. Ensure that all 3 option buttons per song are clickable
+    4. Ensure that the skip button is fucntioning
 4. Miscellaneous
-i.
-Upon losing a game ensure a retry button appears and is functioning ii.
-Upon winning a game enusre a try again button appears and is functioning iii.
-For both cases, ensure the back button is working
+    1. Upon losing a game ensure a retry button appears and is functioning
+    2. Upon winning a game enusre a try again button appears and is functioning
+    3. For both cases, ensure the back button is working
 5. Sidebar
-i.
-Open sidebar
+    1. Open sidebar
-ii.
-Ensure menu button directs users to menu upon clicking iii.
-Ensure respective buttons for each gamemode are also functioning
+    2. Ensure menu button directs users to menu upon clicking
+    3. Ensure respective buttons for each gamemode are also functioning

 ## Credits